laacz/advent-of-code/2023/readme.md

 For second part went the brute force way.
 Did not work.

-Looking at the input, `rx` gets its input from a conjuction module `kh`, which has four inputs - `pv`, `qh`, `xm` and `hz`.
+Looking at the input, `rx` gets its input from a conjunction module `kh`, which has four inputs - `pv`, `qh`, `xm` and `hz`.
 All of them have to be HIGH for `rx` to receive LOW.
 All of them get high pulses on a regular basis, so this is a LCM problem.

 ## Day 21